The DLT regulations are applicable only for sending SMS on Indian mobile numbers

 Once you have the unique entity ID, add the headers and templates for promotional & transactional messages.
 And, add the registered headers and templates on other operator portals as well.

-As per the regulations its mandatory to register HEADER (Sender ID) & TEMPLATES with All operators to avoid rejections from the cross operator.
+As per the regulations, it is mandatory to register HEADER (Sender ID) & TEMPLATES with All operators to avoid rejections from the cross operator.
 For more information on this, check this article